krcurtis/bgenpy/README.md

-At the most simplist, can extract full variant data with
+At the most simplest, one can extract full variant data with
 ```python
 import bgenpy
 bgen = bgenpy.Reader("my.bgen")